Level IV-Lesson 3: The Albatross and the Galleon Ship

 - Learn how to sail a full-rigged ship in three steps at these three sites.

 - Learn why the ocean is salty and why people cannot drink sea water.

-- Why the galleon ship was such an improvement over previous ship designs
+- Find out why the galleon ship was such an improvement over previous ship designs.

 - Sir Francis Drake sailed a galleon ship in the defeat of the Spanish Armada.